Fantasia (musical form): Classical and Romantic

 Examples from the Classical period are Mozart's Fantasia in D minor, K. 397 for fortepiano and his Fantasia in C minor, K. 475.
-Ludwig van Beethoven's 13th and 14th (the famous 'Moonlight') Piano Sonatas are both headed with "Sonata quasi una fantasia".
+Ludwig van Beethoven's 13th and 14th (the famous "Moonlight") Piano Sonatas are both headed with "Sonata quasi una fantasia".
 Franz Schubert composed the Fantasie in C major nicknamed the Wanderer Fantasy for solo piano and the Fantasia in F minor for piano four hands.
 Three works by Chopin belong in the genre: The Fantaisie in F minor, Op.
 49, the Polonaise-Fantaisie in A♭ major, Op.
 61, and the Fantaisie-Impromptu in C♯ minor, Op. posth.
-66. The fantasia occupies a central place in Schumann's oeuvre: The great Fantasie Op.
-17 and the fantasy pieces Op.
+66. The fantasia occupies a central place in Schumann's oeuvre: The great Fantasie in C, Op.
+17, and the fantasy pieces Op.
 12, 73 and 111.
 Later examples of fantasias include Anton Bruckner's Fantasia in G major WAB 118 and the Four Fantasias WAB 215, Busoni's Fantasia contrappuntistica, Vaughan Williams' Fantasia on a Theme by Thomas Tallis and Fantasia on Greensleves, and Corigliano's Fantasia on an ostinato.

 20th century

 Walter Willson Cobbett, in the opening decades of the 20th century, attempted to revive the fantasia style via a competition, to which works like the Phantasie trios and quartets by William Hurlstone, Armstrong Gibbs, John Ireland, Herbert Howells and Frank Bridge owe their existence, as does Benjamin Britten's Phantasy in F minor for string quintet written in 1932, the year in which he also composed a Phantasy Quartet for oboe and strings.

-According to the musicologist Donald Francis Tovey, "the term Fantasia would adequately cover all post-classical forms of concerto".
+According to the musicologist Donald Francis Tovey, "the term 'fantasia' would adequately cover all post-classical forms of concerto".